 - Figure and table legends should be less than 100 words and use a 10-point, italicized Times New Roman font.
 A legend should be able to stand on its own, like a legend.

 - Placement of figures and tables should be indicated throughout the manuscript.
 If a previously published table or figure is included in the author’s manuscript, the author must provide written permission from the figure’s main author.

 - Figures are cited sequentially in the text using Arabic numerals (for example, Figure 7).

-- Your title page and acknowledgement section in a word document labelled as “LAST NAME, FIRST INITIAL – Title_Acknowledgements”
+- Your title page and acknowledgment section in a word document labeled “LAST NAME, FIRST INITIAL – Title_Acknowledgements”

-- Formatted manuscript (excluding the title page and acknowledgements), with its file name and the document itself labelled with full manuscript title.
+- Formatted manuscript (excluding the title page and acknowledgments), with its file name and the document itself labeled with full manuscript title.
 Please make sure that ALL personal information from this particular document is removed.

 - Tables and Figures as separate images that have been labeled as “Table or Figure X – Title”.
 The legends for the tables and figures should be put in a separate word document and labeled to their corresponding figure.